Introduction & contents

 The table below enumerates the data that is supported when importing test cases via CSV and the limitations.
 While TestRail doesn’t support adding custom fields for separated test steps, we will guide you through how to import the values contained in these fields to the “Additional step information” field, so you won’t lose your data.

-- To import Test Cases with custom fields from Zephyr Squad to TestRail, these custom fields must be created in TestRail first
+To import Test Cases with custom fields from Zephyr Squad to TestRail, matching custom fields must be created in TestRail first

 Exporting test case data from Zephyr Squad